Fed's Plosser warns on sending the wrong inflation signals

-AVONDALE, Penn., Oct 11 (Reuters) - The Federal Reserve’s stated intention to keep interest rates ultra low for nearly three more years is suggesting to some that the Fed is willing to cut the jobless rate at the expense of higher inflation, putting the central bank’s credibility at risk, a top official of the U.S. central bank said on Thursday
+AVONDALE, Penn.
+(Reuters) - The Federal Reserve’s stated intention to keep interest rates ultra low for nearly three more years is suggesting to some that the Fed is willing to cut the jobless rate at the expense of higher inflation, putting the central bank’s credibility at risk, a top official of the U.S. central bank said on Thursday

 Charles Plosser, president of the Philadelphia Fed and one of the most hawkish of the Fed’s 19 policymakers, in a speech on Thursday weighed in on the simmering debate over just how high U.S. monetary policymakers would allow inflation to rise in order to boost weak economic growth and lower unemployment.